 Ineffective management

-Maybe you have a micromanager on your hands who’s stopping your team from reaching their full potential, or perhaps you have a manager that’s not involved enough and leaves the brunt of all the work to employees, leaving them stressed and overworked.
+Maybe you have a micromanager on your hands who’s stopping your team from reaching their full potential, or perhaps you have a manager who’s not involved enough and leaves the brunt of all the work to employees, leaving them stressed and overworked.

 This isn’t about pointing fingers but spotting which processes need to change.